shimmerjordan/shimmerjordan.github.io/source/_posts/FreeStaticWebpageDeployment.md

 ## Adding CNAME file

 Create a new CNAME file in the local repository root directory and edit its contents to your personal domain name.
-In my case, for example, the CNAME file will read shimmerjordan.site. be sure to note that the CNAME file does not have any suffixes.
+In my case, for example, the CNAME file will read blog.shimmerjordan.eu.org. be sure to note that the CNAME file does not have any suffixes.
 Then push it to the remote repository.

 ## Go to github settings and bind the domain name